rpm-software-management/dnf/_sources/conf_ref.txt

 ``skip_if_unavailable``
     If enabled, DNF will continue running if this repository cannot be contacted for any reason.
-The default is False.
+The default is True.

 ==================================
  Options for both [main] and Repo